theo546/pyftpdlib-exemples/README.md

 Then activate the virtualenv using `source env/bin/activate`.

+Make sure that the wheel Python package is installed: `pip install wheel`.

 Install the dependencies with `pip install pyftpdlib pyopenssl`.

 Make sure that you have generated the "cert.pem" and "privkey.pem" files before starting a TLS server version.